-If you are hoping to make working remotely work for you in the future after the COVID-19 crisis, working somewhere other than home it’s a way to stay focused and put yourself in the productive zone for some.
+If you are hoping to make working remotely work for you in the long run, working somewhere other than home it’s a way to stay focused and put yourself in the productive zone for some.
 The trick here is to find an alternative working location that works for you.
 Then, set up a schedule and routine of going to that place the same time every day.

 Fourteen – Admit it if working from home isn’t working for you.

-One thing to know about dealing with a crisis like COVID-19 is that you get to know yourself.
+One thing to know about dealing with the stress of the last few years is that you get to know yourself.
 And sometimes, working from home just doesn’t work for you.
 And honestly, it doesn’t for a lot of folks.
 If you find that working from home doesn’t work for you, then once we are past this current crisis, you’ll know that you prefer to work from the office rather than remotely.

 If you are self-employed – or if working at your company’s office – isn’t an option, don’t lose hope.